MicrosoftDocs/powerbi-docs/articles/powerbi-service-tutorial-filled-maps-choropleths.md

 2.  and select the **Geo** \> **State** field.
 ![](media/powerbi-service-tutorial-filled-maps-choropleths/img002.png)

-3. [Convert the chart](powerbi-service-change-the-type-of-visualization-in-a-report.md) to a Filled Map.
+3. [Convert the chart](powerbi-service-change-the-type-of-visualization-in-a-report.md) to a filled map.
 Notice that **State** is now in the **Location** well.
 Bing Maps uses the field in the **Location** well to create the map.
 The location can be a variety of valid locations: countries, states, counties, cities, zip codes or other postal codes etc. Bing Maps provides filled map shapes for locations around the world.
-Without a valid entry in the Location well, Power BI cannot create the Filled Map.
+Without a valid entry in the Location well, Power BI cannot create the filled map.
 ![](media/powerbi-service-tutorial-filled-maps-choropleths/img003.png)

 4. Filter the map to display only the continental United States.